Safe Ministry Policy and Guidelines

 The Safe Ministry Representative is to assist the Senior Minister in complying with child protection screening legislation and all other safe ministry requirements of the Sydney Diocese of the Anglican Church.

-The Safe Ministry Representative is responsible for ensuring that everyone who is working with Children and / or Young people at Emu Plains Anglican Church has:
+The Safe Ministry Representative is responsible for ensuring that everyone who is working with Children and Young people at Emu Plains Anglican Church has:

 The Safe Ministry Representative is responsible to:

 iv.
-Organise annual Full and Refresher Safe Ministry Training Courses.
+Organise online Safe Ministry Training Courses where required

 v.
-Report to the Director of the Professional Standards Unit, knowledge or reasonable suspicion that a child who attends or has attended any activity of the church has suffered child abuse or is at risk of harm of child abuse from a parish office holder.
+Report to the Director of the Professional Standards Unit, any knowledge or reasonable suspicion that a child who attends or has attended any activity of the church has suffered child abuse or is at risk of harm of child abuse from a parish office holder

 6) Work and Safety - (NSW) Work, Health and Safety Act 2011